 The inlet to the cistern is controlled by a float valve or what we commonly used to call a ballcock or ball valve.
 With newer plumbing installations this will most likely be a diaphragm valve as the older style valves have insufficient protection against backflow and contamination.
 Diaphragm valves discharge water from the top and this allows a sufficient air gap to prevent backflow.
 The purpose of this valve is to enable the cistern to be filled and shut off automatically according to the water level.
-Adjustment of the valve once it is fitted enables a specific maximum water level to be maintained.
+The adjustment of the valve, once it is fitted, enables a specific maximum water level to be maintained.

 The connection for the outlet from a cistern should close to the base or even underneath so that debris does not accumulate in the bottom of the water

 Both the Inlet and the outlet should have a shut-off valve and this should be as close to the cistern as reasonably practical.
 The point of these is that you will be able to turn off the supply to the cistern for maintenance and stop water flowing from the outlet if work needs to be carried out on the pipework fittings or appliances beyond.
 The inlet one is usually a plug valve type.
 The outlet one will normally be a regular gate valve.